iraklichubinidze/PortPulse/README.md

 - Scans hosts listed in `ips.txt`
 - Saves HTML report to `output/scan_report.html`
-- Optionally emails the report if SMTP is configured
+- Emails the report if SMTP is configured

 ```